 Shed Roof

-A shed roof is essentially a single-sloped roof that is commonly used for extensions, sheds, or contemporary home designs.
+A shed roof is a single-sloped roof commonly used for extensions, sheds, or contemporary home designs.
 It’s a simple and efficient roof structure that can handle a variety of roofing materials, from asphalt shingles to metal roofs.

 Dutch Gable Roof